srnatkins/ObserverDesignSimulations/ExtraSimulationFixed/Readme.txt

 yhist.m        stores the history function used for the delay differential equation described in difLi (yhist =[0,1,0,1]^T)

 Lsolve.m      Function handle used for numerically solving dynamical system generated from difLi.
-Numerical solver used was dde23
-                Inputs: vector t=[t0,tf] and delay tau
-              When calling dde23 settings for the relative tolerance, absolute tolerance, and maximum stepsize are adjusted via ddeset command.
+                 Input: vector t=[t0,tf] and time delay tau When calling dde23 settings for the relative tolerance, absolute tolerance, and maximum stepsize are adjusted via ddeset command.
               Additionally, @yhist is an input for dde23
+                  Output: t1, L11, L21, sol1
+                          t1    -> time vector whose entries correspond to the nodes used in partitioning time interval [t0,tf]
+                          L11   -> Approximation of the solution to the  first dde equation given in (59) at the time values given in time entries to t1
+                          L21   -> Approximation of the solution to the  second dde equation given in (59) at the time values given in time entries to t1 sol1  -> L11 and L21 combined (makes things easier for the function handled described below)

-interpolatL.m Function handle used for interpolating the numerical solution generated from Lsolve.
-MATLAB's spline command is used for interpolation
+interpolatL.m Function handle calls Lsolve and then interpolates the numerical approximation of the delayed differential equation via MATLAB's spline function.
+                Input: t=[t0,tf] and time delay tau
+                Output: interpolated functions L11 and L21

 findC0.m      Function handle computes C0=C*[inverse of exp(-A(tau))].
                 Inputs: C and tau